august-ronne/IV1201-Architecture-Backend-2021-KTH-Course/README.md

 ____

-# IV1201 Project Group #16: Recruitment Application Front-end
+# IV1201 Project Group #16: Recruitment Application Back-end

 **All links in this README are functioning as of 23/02/2021**